February 8–11, 2013

 About the Annual Meeting

 The annual meeting of the OIMRG is also known as the Mark Wilson Conference, named in honor of its founder the late Mark Wilson, 1950–2000.
 The meeting is consistently held over a long weekend during late January or early February.
-The 22nd annual meeting of the OIMRG is scheduled for February 10–13, 2012 at the Renaissance Aruba Resort & Casino in Oranjestad, Aruba.
+The 23rd annual meeting of the OIMRG is scheduled for February 8–11, 2013 at the Conrad San Juan Condado Plaza, San Juan, Puerto Rico.

 The scientific sessions run from 8:00 a.m.–12:00 p.m.
 Saturday, Sunday, and Monday.
 This year’s topics are:

-- Sunday: Pathogenic Mechanisms Utilized by Oral Bacteria
+- Saturday: Pathogenic Mechanisms Utilized by Oral Pathogens

 Each session begins with a keynote address by an invited lecturer.
-This year Dr. John Gearhart will speak on Saturday; Dr. David Relman will speak on Sunday; and Dr. Vojo Deretic will speak on Monday.
 Small group breakout sessions for continuing scientific discussions from the morning are held in the afternoons.

 The meeting starts on a Friday evening with a reception.
 Breakfast is served prior to each session.
 A dinner banquet is held on Sunday evening.
 All meals (reception, three breakfasts, and dinner banquet) are included in the registration fee and registrants are welcome to bring one guest to each meal.
 Additional guests are welcome at an additional charge, which must be paid at the time of conference registration.